Francescabazzo/docsify-this-one-page-article/home.md

 From this error message, it is obvious that the database behind the shop is a **SQLITE database**.

-At this point, I visited the SQLITE website to learn more about the schema of the SQLITE database and I found out that the schema is stored in a system table called sqlite_master.
+At this point, I visited the SQLITE website to learn more about the schema of the SQLITE database and I found out that the schema is stored in a system table called **sqlite_master**.
+This table also contains a column **sql** that holds the original CREATE TABLE or CREATE INDEX statement that created each table or index.

 I then used the Kali Linux machine, where sqlite3 was already installed, to understand better how certain queries worked.